 I hope you’ll join me in this journey.
 I hope that you’ll enjoy seeing not only my successes, but also my failures, and how I jump those hurdles all along the way.

 Shopify Store Income Report – $129,541 (April 2018)

-I’ll be honest, this month was a slow month for me.
+I’ll be honest, this month was a slow month and not as profitable for me.
 The store didn’t do as well as it usually does.

 I think the reason is because I focused on creating smaller priced items this entire month, instead of focusing on the bigger ticket items.
 I did this purposely, going in, and I plan to continue working on smaller items next month too (cue the lower sales next month).
 Even though, I’m taking a pay loss, even though, it’s making me less money overall in the month, I think that setting up these new categories in my store will do well over time and lead to more income being made in the long run.

 In my Shopify store, I take the position that this is a marathon, not a race.
 I don’t need to race to the top.
 What I need to do is create a sustainable, consistent income stream on as much of autopilot as I possibly can and in doing that, in building up my empire, I need to work on different types of tasks, not always the most expensive ones, but I’ll talk more on that a little later.
 Let’s get into the details of the income.

 Shopify income report total for April 2018 (Shopify store only; doesn’t include blog/misc. income) – $129,541